 Of course, when working towards a no-waste kitchen, the less we waste means, the less we have to buy.

 With a bit of preparation and effort, we can do so much to preserve food for later use.
 You can also benefit from preserving by buying fruit and vegetables in season when they are abundant, nicer, and cheaper.
 Pickled veg can last for months.
-Jams, soups, and even whole meals like Vegetable Curries preserve well in glass jars for a waste-free kitchen.
+Jams, soups, and even whole meals like Vegetable Curries are preserved well in glass jars for a waste-free kitchen.

 Whereas many preserves don’t need a pressure cooker, they are essential for anyone wanting to up their food preservation game.
 The difference here is that the pressure cooker (or canner) cooks the food in boiling tap water and seals the canning jars while allowing food to last longer.

-You might like to accompany their gift with Kerry Michael’s book: Modern Pressure Canning.
+You might like to accompany their gift with Kerry Michael’s book Modern Pressure Canning.

 Pressure Cookers and Recipe Inspiration on Amazon: